danrpts/everyfile/README.md

 ---

-Feedback and pull requests are welcomed.
+Feedback, tests and pull requests are welcomed.